andreww5au/PaSD-client/README.md

 ## SMARTbox register map

-SMARTboxes have Modbus addresses in the range 1-30, set by a pair of digital rotary switches on the box.
+SMARTboxes have a pair of digital rotary switches on the fixed (non field-replaceable) chassis to set the Modbus address, allowing a range from 00-00.
+Values from 1-24 will be used as Modbus addresses for the 24 physical SMARTboxes in a station, the rest of the range is reserved for use in development and maintenance/testing.
 The SMARTbox registers are divided into two blocks of contiguous addresses.
 The first block (starting at register 1) contains all of the values that need to be polled at regular intervals (mostly read-only registers).
 The second block (starting at register 1001) contains configuration data written by the MCCS after power-up, and does not need to be read after that.

 ### Polled registers: